Watts-Lab/task-mapping/tasks/Estimating social quantity.md

 2. Individuals completed the the NEO Five Factor Inventory.

-3. Individuals completed a RME (Readoing the Mind in Eyes) test
+3. Individuals completed a RME (Reading the Mind in Eyes) test.

-4. Individuals were sorted into groups of 2-5
+4. Individuals were sorted into groups of 2-5.

 ### Task